fstqwq/PipyV/README.md

      - It was introduced during the debugging of the last problem.

-     - It took me another 2 weeks to figure it out by checking the `$display` of steps.
+     - It took me another 2 weeks to figure it out by checking the `$$display` of steps.

      - It took me another single day after ID jump was introduced.